 I’d also add shopping for local and seasonal foods is an educational experience in itself.

 Four Ways to Sneak Healthy Foods onto a Kids Plate

 Our daughter likes fresh fruit smoothies, especially during hot summer days.
-We use fresh, organic local fruit like berries and papayas in a dairy base of yogurt, cream or milk.
-I like to add a small spoonfuls of quality green powder, spirulina, moringa powder or whatever other superfood powders I have around.
+We use fresh, organic local fruit like berries and papayas in a dairy base of homemade raw milk yogurt, cream, or milk.
 Aryana’s favorite nutritional herb to add to smoothies is our adaptogenic maca powder.

 Dips and purees appeal to children’s inquisitive need to explore sensory textures.
 Guacamole and pestos are classic dips to enjoy.
 Dips are fun finger food opportunities, leave some veggies out and let them dip away.
-I make purees from broccoli, cauliflower and squash and mix in cream, butter and nutrient dense herbs.
+I make purees from broccoli, cauliflower, and squash and mix in cream, butter, and herbs.